-Please be sure to check the forecast several days before your course to ensure that you are properly prepared.
+Please check the forecast several days before your course to ensure you are properly prepared.
 You can view the weather here:

 NOAA Mt.
 Baker-Snoqualmie National Forest Weekly Forecast

 PROVIDED EQUIPMENT: Climbing rope, anchors, solid waste bags.

 RENTALS: Equipment available for rent through the AAI Equipment Shop is designated with a "Rent" check box.
 These items can be rented on the first day of your course.